 Now imagine four straight days of this kind of coverage.
 Throughout the week, a media narrative forms around how the Seahawks are a much better team and "guaranteed" to blow out the lowly Lions.
 However, it's important to note that these talking heads are mostly driving opinions based on who will win the game.
-The conversation is rarely ever about who will cover the spread.
+The conversation is rarely ever about which team will cover the spread.

 If you turned off the TV, were unaware of this media bias and decided the Seahawks were the smart bet based on your own research, that's fine.
 But if you failed to really do your homework and decided to bet on Seattle because the media manipulated you into thinking it was a lock, that is a mistake.

 Betting games based on opinion, especially the opinion of others, is a losing strategy.
 Instead, bettors should rely on hard data that you can quantify and weigh.
 Bettors need to make informed decisions based on facts, statistics, line movement and value.

 One of the main reasons it's important to ignore media hype, aside from the fact that network bias can talk you into a bad bet and out of a smart bet, is the harsh reality of shaded lines.